-Arete Wealth Management, LLC (“Arete Wealth”) (CRD# 44856) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
+Arete Wealth Management, LLC (“Arete Wealth”) (CRD# 44856) has faced numerous complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors.
+If you lost money due to fraud, negligence, or misconduct by Arete Wealth or its financial advisors, you may be able to recover your losses through FINRA arbitration.

-At the Law Offices of Robert Wayne Pearce, we have investigated Arete Wealth and its regulatory and customer complaints and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+At the Law Offices of Robert Wayne Pearce, we have investigated Arete Wealth and its regulatory and customer complaints.
+We have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Even if you signed an arbitration agreement when opening your account, you can still pursue claims to recover your investment losses.

 Can I Sue Arete Wealth Management, LLC?